dormantleopard7/lwwip-stream-monitoring-data-project/README.md

-NOTE: These instructions are mainly meant for Windows, though usage instructions for Mac or Linux should be quite similar (e.g. using terminal instead of Command Prompt).
+NOTE: These instructions are mainly meant for Windows, though usage instructions for Mac or Linux should be quite similar (e.g. using Terminal instead of Command Prompt).

-NOTE: These instructions are meant for anyone to run the program.
+NOTE: These instructions are meant for anyone to *run* the program.
 They are not meant for development purposes.
 If you would like to work on the code (say, to expand on it as part of your LWWIP project), please contact me.